leinonen/go-lisp/README.md

 # Lisp Interpreter

-A feature-rich Lisp interpreter implemented in Go using Test-Driven Development (TDD).
-This project demonstrates functional programming concepts and provides a complete interactive development environment.
+A comprehensive, production-ready Lisp interpreter implemented in Go using Test-Driven Development (TDD).
+Built in 2025, this modern interpreter combines classic Lisp elegance with contemporary features like big number arithmetic, hash maps, advanced string processing, and a robust module system.

 ## Quick Start